ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 {: #list-waf-groups-options}

 `DNS_DOMAIN_ID`
-:   The ID of DNS domain.
+:   The ID of the DNS domain.
 Required.

 `WAF_PACKAGE_ID`
-:   The ID of WAF package.
+:   The ID of the WAF package.
 Required.

 `--page`
-:   Page number of paginated results.
+:   The page number of paginated results.
 The default value is `1`.

 `--per-page`
-:   Number of groups per page.The min value is `5` and max value is `1000`.
+:   The number of groups per page.The min value is `5` and max value is `1000`.
 The default value is `50`.

 `-i, --instance`
 :   Instance name or ID.
-If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.
+If not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.

 `--output`
 :   Specify output format, only JSON is supported.